 Section 3: Length of term for appointed offices will be one academic year.
 Upon completion of the term, officers who wish to maintain the same position must be re-elected.

-Section 4: The selection of the Club Advisor for the organization shall be voted on by the Leadership Team.
+Section 4: The selection of the Club Advisor for the organization shall be voted on by the Executive Committee .

 Section 5: Duties of Officers

-The presence of all members of the Leadership Team is mandatory for all regular meetings
+The presence of all members of the Executive Committee is mandatory for all regular meetings

 President: Oversee all meetings and activities; Ensure that, at all times, the organization is abiding by the rules and regulations set forth by LSCS policies; In the case that a representative is needed, the president will represent the organization on its behalf except in the case where another member has been assigned.

-Vice- President: Assist and support the president in all duties and responsibilities of the organization; Oversee the needs of the organization including supplies and additional resources needed; Assist with budget decisions in reference to the organization.
+Vice- President: Assist and support the president in all duties and responsibilities of the organization; oversee the needs of the organization including supplies and additional resources needed; assist with budget decisions in reference to the organization.

-Secretary: Who shall work closely with the President and Vice-President to keep abreast of organizational goals, needs, policies, and procedures; Document and communicate meeting dates and minutes; Manage and maintain all documents and files.
+Secretary: work closely with the President and Vice-President to keep abreast of organizational goals, needs, policies, and procedures; document and communicate meeting dates and minutes; manage and maintain all documents and files.

-Treasurer: Ensure that all budget decisions are approved by the Club Advisor; Maintain a comprehensive record of and balance of the organization’s finances and expenses; Research and report current financial needs; Maintain a positive working relationship with the office of Student Life and Business Office personnel; Consult fellow officers in advising on budget needs and limitations before proceeding with decisions.
+Treasurer: Ensure that all budget decisions are approved by the Club Advisor; maintain a comprehensive record of and balance of the organization’s finances and expenses; Research and report current financial needs; maintain a positive working relationship with the Office of Student Life and Business Office personnel; consult fellow officers in advising on budget needs and limitations before proceeding with decisions.

-Head of Development: To ensure all members are set to a learning and group of similar skill level and upon mastering moved to a higher group and that the leaders of each team are skilled to train the group they are head of.
+Head of Development: Ensure all members are learning with a group of students having similar skill levels, and upon mastering that level moved to a higher group; maintain leaders on each team that are skilled to train the group for which they are head.

-Student Government Association Representative: Represent the organization at the Student Government Association General Assemblies and the Congress of Clubs Congressional Assembly; Vote on behalf of the organization at Student Government meetings; Report all information received from Student Government meetings back to organization.
+Student Government Association Representative: Represent the organization at the Student Government Association General Assemblies and the Congress of Clubs Congressional Assembly; vote on behalf of the organization at Student Government meetings; report all information received from Student Government meetings back to organization.

 Article IV: Advisors

-Section 1: The Club Advisor shall work with the Leadership Team in coordinating campus activities, meetings, community service projects and other functions to ensure that objectives are achieved.
+Section 1: The Club Advisor shall work with the Executive Committee in coordinating campus activities, meetings, community service projects and other functions to ensure that objectives are achieved.

 Section 2: The Club Advisor shall be responsible for providing guidance and support to organization members, approval of appropriate activities, and having ultimate responsibility for the finances of the organization